ylxdzsw/Restful.jl/doc/macro.md

 ### Macros

-Rest.jl provides `@resource` macro as a grammar suger.
+Restful.jl provides `@resource` macro as a grammar suger.

 Here is an example: